|Home||Natural Family Living||Big Life Issues||Death & Immortality

 [Also see Violence & Intuition, Violence & The Gift of Fear, and What to do if you're being stalked.]

 An awesome free app appears to be Hollie Guard.
 A simple shake or tap activates it, automatically sending your location and audio/video evidence to your designated contacts.
 See here, here, here (3m45s), here.
+Other resources:-

 Why get involved in altercations which are avoidable, when a blow to the head can kill a person?